rbtying/shengji/README.md

 server, but players are expected to keep each other in check -- the server does not validate moves in their entirety.

-For simplicity, the game is written in Rust and Javascript, linking in Warp as the WebSocket/HTTP server implementation and using React from a CDN.
+For simplicity, the game is written in Rust and Javascript, linking in Axum as the WebSocket/HTTP server implementation and using React from a CDN.

 # Known issues